OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 File    ...  libsqlcipher_android.so
 ```

 For now this is all information you can get about the native libraries unless you start reverse engineering them, which is done using a different approach than the one used to reverse the app binary as this code cannot be decompiled but only disassembled.
-Refer to the section "Statically Analyzing Native Code" in the chapter "Tampering and Reverse Engineering on Android" for more information about how to reverse engineer these libraries.
+Refer to the section "[Reviewing Disassemble Native Code](0x05c-Reverse-Engineering-and-Tampering.md#reviewing-disassembled-native-code "Reviewing Disassemble Native Code")" in the chapter "Tampering and Reverse Engineering on Android" for more information about how to reverse engineer these libraries.

 ###### Other App Resources